Mitalipanagol/Salesforce-AI-Enabled-Hospital---Pharmacy-Management/README.md

 # AI-Enabled Hospital & Pharmacy Management – Salesforce Healthcare System

 ## Project Overview
-The **AI-Enabled Hospital & Pharmacy Management** system is a Salesforce-based solution designed to **digitize and centralize hospital and clinic operations**.
+The **AI-Enabled Hospital & Pharmacy Management system** is a Salesforce-based solution designed to digitize and centralize hospital and clinic operations.
-The goal is to streamline processes like **appointment scheduling**, **medicine inventory management**, **billing**, and **patient history tracking**, while providing real-time access to doctors, nurses, pharmacists, and administrators.
+The goal is to streamline processes like appointment scheduling, medicine inventory management, billing, and patient history tracking, while providing real-time access to doctors, nurses, pharmacists, and administrators.

-This system also leverages **AI-driven features** to **predict medicine stock requirements, suggest alternatives for unavailable medicines, and optimize operational workflows**, enhancing efficiency and patient experience.
+This system also leverages **AI-driven features** to:

+Predict medicine stock requirements

+Suggest alternatives for unavailable medicines

+Track patient medicine usage & send refill reminders

+Allow one-click auto-ordering of medicines when stock is about to run out

+Optimize operational workflows

+This ensures efficiency, proactive healthcare, and improved patient satisfaction.

 ---